nnethercote/counts/README.md

 Use unbuffered output for the print statements.
 In C and C++ code, use `fprintf(stderr, ...)`.
 In Rust code use `eprintln!` or `dbg!`.

-Pipe the stderr output to file, e.g. `firefox 2> log`.
+Pipe the stderr output to file, e.g. `my-prog 2> log`.

-If you are generating large amounts of data, piping your data through a fast compressor could be convenient. `zstd` can process gigabytes per second, while saving more than 90% on disk usage.
-Use `firefox 2>&1 >/dev/null | zstd --fast -o log.zst` to write and `zstdcat log.zst | counts` to process.
+If the log files get large, piping the data through a fast compressor such as `zstd` may be worthwhile.
+For example, `my-prog 2>&1 >/dev/null | zstd -f -o log.zst` to write and `zstdcat log.zst | counts` to process.

 Sometimes programs print other lines of output to stderr that should be ignored by `counts`.
 (Especially if they include integer IDs that `counts -i` would